 ORCID iDs are available to any scholar who is interested.
 The iD is a randomly-assigned, sixteen-digit number that uniquely distinguishes a researcher from all others in the world.
 As an example of an ORCID record, see the following (this LibGuide creator's record): orcid.org/0000-0001-8062-2763

-Recently, the George A. Smathers Libraries acquired an ORCID premium membership.
+The George A. Smathers Libraries has an ORCID premium membership.
 An ORCID institutional membership grants UF access to ORCID application programming interfaces (APIs) and web hooks in order to develop integration with UF systems for sharing faculty publication data/outputs.
+UF Research utilizes the API for their ORCID site: https://research.ufl.edu/orcid.html